 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Wacker Neuson's score of 18 is higher than 58% of the industry.
+Wacker Neuson's score of 20 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Wacker Neuson, headquartered in Germany (DE), reported a total carbon emissions of approximately 18,740,000 kg CO2e in 2022, a slight increase from about 18,162,000 kg CO2e in 2021.
-The company has disclosed emissions data for Scope 1 and Scope 2, with Scope 1 emissions at approximately 16,527,000 kg CO2e in 2019 and Scope 2 emissions at about 21,154,000 kg CO2e for the same year.
-Despite these figures, Wacker Neuson has not set specific reduction targets or climate pledges, indicating a lack of formal commitments to reduce emissions at this time.
-The company’s emissions intensity has shown a downward trend, with a reported intensity of 0.00832 kg CO2e per unit of revenue in 2022, down from 0.00973 kg CO2e in 2021.
-Overall, while Wacker Neuson has made strides in reducing emissions intensity, the absence of defined reduction targets suggests an opportunity for further commitment to climate action.
+In 2022, Wacker Neuson reported total carbon emissions of approximately 18,740,000 kg CO2e.
+This figure represents a slight increase from 2021, when emissions were about 18,162,000 kg CO2e.
+The company has disclosed emissions data for Scope 1 and Scope 2, but not for Scope 3.
+In 2019, Wacker Neuson’s total emissions were significantly higher at about 37,745,000 kg CO2e, with Scope 1 emissions comprising approximately 11,000,000 kg CO2e from stationary combustion and 247,000 kg CO2e from mobile combustion, while Scope 2 emissions were about 21,545,000 kg CO2e from purchased electricity and 609,000 kg CO2e from purchased heat.
+Despite these figures, Wacker Neuson has not set specific reduction targets or initiatives as part of their climate commitments.
+The absence of SBTi (Science Based Targets initiative) reduction targets indicates a lack of formalised goals for emissions reduction.
+The company’s emissions data is not cascaded from a parent organisation, and all reported figures are sourced directly from Wacker Neuson SE.
+Overall, while Wacker Neuson has made strides in reporting its emissions, the lack of reduction targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents